Hamilton cycles in sparse robustly expanding digraphs: Introduction

+The result above is algorithmic.
+We believe some form of it should be true for much sparser graphs than we are able to prove it for.

-Theorem~\ref{th:sz} has been used directly as a tool in several papers including \cite{KOT1,KMO1,KT,Kelly,OS,FKS}.
+Theorem~\ref{th:sz} (and its undirected version) have been used as a black box in several papers including \cite{KOT1,KMO1,KT,Kelly,OS,FKS}.
 Below we discuss results that require the Regularity Lemma only because they rely (directly or indirectly) on Theorem~\ref{th:sz}.
 For some such results, we can now replace Theorem~\ref{th:sz} with Theorem~\ref{th:maino} to give proofs that do not require the Regularity Lemma and consequently hold for much smaller values of $n$.